• Skip to primary navigation

 It also goes well in Risotto or as a pasta sauce.

 Make this easy Mushroom Cream Sauce as thick or thin as you like!
 Serve it over warm potatoes, rice or pasta.
-It pairs well with shrimp, too!
+It pairs well with beef and chicken, too!

 ♥ If you make this recipe, please scroll down and leave a comment and rating below!
 I love to hear from you!
 Thank you!